 Business Plan Outline

-You’ve outlined it, summarizes your business’s history and background and modelled your core values in Mission as the roadmap for your business.
-A good business plan helps you navigate your business towards your strategic direction the more thorough you are, the better your blueprint for success will be.
+You've outlined it, summarizes your business's history and background, and modeled your core values in Mission as the roadmap for your business.
+A good business plan helps you navigate your business toward your strategic direction the more thorough you are, the better your blueprint for success will be.

 To put it into perspective, a business plan explains: